uhh-lt/SCoT/readme_ScotMultiUpdate.txt

 Enjoy.
-If you have any questions, please do not hesitate emailing me at haase@informatik.uni-hamburg.de
+If you have any questions, please do not hesitate emailing me at haase[at]informatik.uni-hamburg.de

 Best,
 Christian